alphasierra59/openct/README.md

 # OpenCT
-A compilation of code libraies and tools for display testing and colour science.
+A compilation of code libraries and tools for display testing and colour science.

 ## Contents